MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/file-system-filter-verification.md

 You can activate the File System Filter Verification feature for one or more drivers by using the `verifier.exe` command line.
 For details, see [Selecting Driver Verifier Options](selecting-driver-verifier-options.md).

+> [!NOTE]
+> Prior to Windows build 25126 it is not supported to enable File System Filter Verification on one or minifilters at the same time that *ntoskrnl* is selected for verification.
+Doing so may result in spurious Verifier errors.
+>
+> To avoid this issue, either do not include *ntoskrnl* in the list of components to verify or upgrade to a version of Windows after build 25126.

 The recommended way to start Filter Verifier is with the **/standard** option of `verifier.exe`, since it provides additional useful features such as [special pool](special-pool.md) and [pool tracking](pool-tracking.md):

 ```